Black Cat Habitat - Bio

 Rachel's musical influences include The Beatles, the Jam, the Pretenders, Blondie, Linda Ronstadt, U2, Aimee Mann, Juliana Hatfield, the Foo Fighters, and all things SubPop.

-Then she landed in Bucks County, PA and started over.
-Playing under her name at the time became tedious.
-Band names were so much fun to play with.
-After a couple years she created Black Cat Habitat.
-Still playing as a solo act, she saw herself as the Black Cat looking for her Habitat.
+Rachel then landed in Bucks County, PA and started over.
+Band names were so much fun to play with and after Googling what seemed like hundreds of good names already spoken for, she finally created Black Cat Habitat.
+Still playing as a solo act at the time, she saw herself as the Black Cat looking for her Habitat.
 Where were all the other musicians at?
 Turns out they were looking for folks to play with too!
 She wrote a bunch of new songs and released two more EPs - Ready to Bruise (2011) and Jam the Signal (2016).
 She has a mess of new songs to record in 2020.